isadurni/task-bot/README.md

 # Task Bot 🤖

-Task Bot is an intelligent AI assistant that helps you manage your calendar, schedule tasks, and get weather information through natural language conversations.
+Task Bot is an intelligent AI assistant that helps you manage your calendar and schedule tasks through natural language conversations.
 It integrates with Google Calendar and provides a modern, user-friendly interface for seamless task management.

 ## Features ✨